US STOCKS-Wall St slips as Treasury yields rise, oil prices boost energy sector

 "Part of the reason stocks are struggling to make headway is that interest rates are continuing to rise and provide a good alternative to stocks," said Paul Nolte, market strategist, Murphy & Sylvest Wealth Management, Elmhurst, Illinois.

-With U.S. crude oil prices up more than 1% on Tuesday, Nolte also cited recent strength in oil prices as a damper to the Fed's efforts to push inflation back to 2%.
+With U.S. crude oil prices rising on Tuesday, Nolte also cited recent strength in oil prices as a damper to the Fed's efforts to push inflation back to 2%.

 "Everybody has been expecting the Fed to step aside or start cutting rates.
 That might not be the case," he said.

-Traders' bets that the Fed will leave rates unchanged at its next policy meeting stood at 93%, while pricing in just a 50.6% chance of a pause in November, the CME Group's FedWatch tool showed.
+Traders' bets that the Fed will leave rates unchanged at its September policy meeting stood at 93%, while they priced in a roughly 54% chance of a pause in November, the CME Group's FedWatch tool showed.

-The energy sector .SPNY was a bright spot, up 0.9% at a seven-month high after Saudi Arabia and Russia announced a fresh extension to their voluntary supply cuts.
+The energy sector .SPNY was a bright spot hitting a roughly seven-month high during the session after Saudi Arabia and Russia announced a fresh extension to their voluntary supply cuts.
 O/R

+But utilities .SPLRCU and economically sensitive materials sector .SPLRCM and industrials .SPLRCI sectors were weak throughout the session.

 China's services activity expanded at its slowest pace in eight months in August, a private sector survey showed, hurting sentiment as traders returned from the Labor Day holiday.